Falkirk (council area): History

+The new district and its neighbour Stirling were together made a new Stirling and Falkirk lieutenancy area.
+The last Lord Lieutenant of Stirlingshire became the first Lord Lieutenant of Stirling and Falkirk.

 Local government was reformed again in 1996 under the Local Government etc. (Scotland) Act 1994, which abolished the regions and districts which had been created in 1975, replacing them with unitary council areas.
 Central Region was abolished and each of the area's three districts, including Falkirk, became council areas.